-- An Aquatic Instructor must possess both an Aquatic Instructor certificate and a Lifeguard certificate that are dated not more than two years prior to the date on which they are required to instruct and lifeguard.
-If the Aquatic Instructor does not hold a Lifeguard certificate, a certified Lifeguard must also be on the dock/shore during the swim test. - Aquatic Instructor Certificates for Waterfronts: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Verified copies of certification must be available in the swimming area.
+An Aquatic Instructor must possess both an Aquatic Instructor Certificate and a Lifeguard/Assistant Lifeguard certificate that are dated not more than two years prior to the date on which they are required to instruct and lifeguard.
+If the Aquatic Instructor does not hold a Lifeguard certificate or an Assistant Lifeguard certificate, a certified Lifeguard must also be on deck during the swim test.

+- Aquatic Instructor Certificates: - o Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - o Ontario Teachers Aquatic Standard (OTAS) for pool situations only - Verified copies of certification must be available in the swimming area.